polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-transactions.md

    To see a full example of how `ValidateUnsigned` is implemented in a pallet, refer to [`pallet-example-offchain-worker` in **Substrate**](https://github.com/paritytech/substrate/blob/polkadot-v0.9.17/frame/examples/offchain-worker/src/lib.rs#L301-L329).

-1. In the off-chain worker function, you can send unsigned transactions as follows:
+1. In the offchain worker function, you can send unsigned transactions as follows:

    ```rust
    #[pallet::hooks]